ssmit1986/lazyLists/README.md

 1. Clone the repository or download the ZIP and unzip in a directory of choice
 2. You can start using the code by opening the file lazyLists.nb and running the intialisation lines at the top
-3. If, instead, you want to use the code from another notebook, just point the Paclet Manager at the right directory (i.e., the directory of lazyLists.nb) with `PacletDirectoryAdd` to and then run:
+3. If, instead, you want to use the code from another notebook, just point the Paclet Manager at the right directory (i.e., the directory of lazyLists.nb) with `PacletDirectoryLoad` (`PacletDirectoryAdd` in versions <= 12.0) to and then run:

     << lazyLists`